-1. Higgs Studio is a major player in casual gaming, can you tell us a little bit about the company and your portfolio of games?
+1. Higgs Studio is a major player in casual gaming.
+Can you tell us a little bit about the company and your portfolio of games?

-4. Can you tell us a bit about how you evaluate performance for your top titles like Tile Master or Tile Connect?
+4. Can you tell us a bit about how you evaluate performance for your top titles Tile Master or Tile Connect?
 What are the most important KPIs?

 5. How does adjoe’s Playtime help you connect with your ideal user base?